 Data Explorer - Field Selector tab

 The Field Selector tab analyzes the data source to determine the displayable fields and parameters.
 With this information, a list of available displays is presented.
-In the Subset panel of the Field Selector there are tabs to select which times to display, which region to use, as well as a variety of advanced options.
-Note that the tabs in the Subset panel will differ dependent on which data source you loaded.
+In the Subset panel of the Field Selector there are tabs to select times to display, which region to use, as well as a variety of advanced options.
+Note that the tabs in the Subset panel will differ dependent on which data source is loaded.

 Data Explorer - Layer Controls tab

-The Layer Controls tab contains the display options for the displayed fields and parameters which are referred to as layers.
-Changes made to each layer will be reflected in the Main Display.
-Also, if a graph, time series or special display was selected, it will display in the Layer Controls.
+Displayed fields and parameters are known as Layers.
+The Layer Controls tab contains the display options for each layer.
+Changes made to any layer will be reflected in the Main Display.
+Also, graphs, time series and all non-navigated displays are drawn in the Layer Controls.

 Introduction to McIDAS-V controls